misterpaul/strands-stats/architecture.md

 Scripts are managed from script.google.com

+We have a Filter in the mailbox that identifies relevant emails and applies a label to them.

 # Storage Buckets

 **snvn-strands-stats-tf**: this appears to be a bucket I created for storing terraform state.
 I will probably delete this, as for this project, I think Terraform may be overkill, especially since it isn't great for deploying Cloud Functions.